AlexSkylark/aeon-world/documents/nations/4-accordia.md

 ### Accordia

+- Official Name: The Grand Empire of Accordia
 - Location: Southern region of the world
 - Government: Despotic totalitarian nation ruled by a single person, the "eternal emperor"
 - Society: Contrasting with a noble elite living in comfort and all work being done by a mixture of automatons and marginalized poor; not having a job is a crime; intense cult of personality built around the figure of the emperor; lower classes are educated to erase their sense of individuality